msaligane/Big-DoE-OpenROAD/README.md

 #Number of threads that will be used
 NUM_THREAD = 8

-#Path to the tech lef file
+#Path to the tech LEF file
 TECH_LEF = "platforms/" + PLATFORM + "/lef/sky130_fd_sc_hd.tlef"

 #SITE that will be used to determine the CORE_AREA and DIE_AREA
 SITE_NAME = "unithd"

-#Sweeping start point of aspect ratio (hight/width)
+#Sweeping start point of aspect ratio (height/width)
 ASPECT_RATIO_START = 0.8

-#Sweeping end point of aspect ratio
+#Sweeping endpoint of aspect ratio
 ASPECT_RATIO_STOP = 1.5

 #Sweeping step